Updated: May 12

 Journal Type No. 7: Photo Journaling | Capture Inspiration & Never Forget

 If you find writing on paper difficult, try photo journaling!
 Take at least one photo each day that could represent that day - whether it's what you're doing or how you're feeling.
-Store the photos in a file or folder for later reflection.
+Store the photos in a file, folder, or blank journal for later reflection.
 The fun pictures can be used in your gratitude practice as well.

 Journal Type No. 8: Collage Journaling | No Stress, Only Creativity